ibm-cloud-docs/log-analysis/kube_reset_ingestion.md

     The Kubernetes secret contains the LogDNA ingestion key.
 The LogDNA ingestion key is used to authenticate the logging agent with the {{site.data.keyword.la_full_notm}} service.
 It is used to open a secure web socket to the ingestion server on the logging back-end system.

-4. Configure the LogDNA agent on every worker(node) of your Kubernetes cluster.
+4. Configure the logging agent on every worker(node) of your Kubernetes cluster.
 Run the following command:

     ```
     kubectl create -f https://assets.us-south.logging.cloud.ibm.com/clients/logdna-agent-ds.yaml -n ibm-observe
     ```
     {: codeblock}

-    The LogDNA agent is responsible for collecting and forwarding your logs.
+    The logging agent is responsible for collecting and forwarding your logs.

     The agent collects automatically logs with extension *.log and extensionless files that are located under /var/log.
 By default, logs are collected from all namespaces, including the kube-system.

-5. Verify that the LogDNA agent is created successfully and its status.
+5. Verify that the logging agent is created successfully and its status.
 Run the following command:

     ```
     kubectl get pods -n ibm-observe